rygo6/rygo6.github.io/_posts/2019-4-21-Unity-Project-Organization.md

 Below is a description of the type of folder structure I use for Unity projects.

 ##### Asset Type Folders
-Generic, repeated, folder names for each type of asset.
+You will see me refer to ``*Asset Type Folders*`` multiple times below.
+These are generic, repeated, folder names for each type of base asset.

 ```
 *Asset Type Folders*